Skip to Main Content

 In Smith v.
 Midland Brake, Inc., 98 F.Supp.2d, 1233

-(D.Kan.2000), the district court held that when employee’s representations to the Social Security Administration regarding his or her inability to work genuinely conflict with the employee’s ADA claim, the employee cannot ignore the apparent contradiction.
-Rather, the employee must proffer an explanation which, to defeat summary judgment, must be sufficient to warrant a reasonable juror’s conclusion that, assuming the truth of, or the employee’s good faith belief in, the earlier statement, employee could nonetheless perform the essential functions of his or her job, with or without reasonable accommodations.
+(D.Kan.2000), the district court held that when an employee’s representations to the Social Security Administration regarding his or her inability to work genuinely conflict with the employee’s ADA claim, the employee cannot ignore the apparent contradiction.
+Rather, the employee must proffer an explanation which, to defeat summary judgment, must be sufficient to warrant a reasonable juror’s conclusion that, assuming the truth of, or the employee’s good faith belief in, the earlier statement, the employee could nonetheless perform the essential functions of his or her job, with or without reasonable accommodations.

 While working in the area of employment discrimination under Title I of the ADA, especially disability benefits, the attorney should be mindful of claims made under Title III.
 When faced with a denial of coverage under a long-term disability policy, a claim can now be made against the insurance company itself.

 However, the courts have been slow to breach the gap between standard public accommodation insurance type cases and insurance received through employment.
-The former type of case provides for direct nexus between the individual and the place of public accommodation.
+The former type of case provides for a direct nexus between the individual and the place of public accommodation.
 See In Pallozzi v.
 Allstate Life Ins.
 Co., 198 F.3d28 (2d Cir.1999), (the Court held that life insurance applicants’ claim that insurer discriminated against them on the basis of their mental disabilities in violation of Title III of the ADA by refusing to issue them a joint life insurance policy and that insurers conduct violated state law).

 In the employment setting, the employee is one step removed from the process, because the policy was purchased by the employer.
 In the author’s opinion, it will only take a short time before more courts begin to hold that insurance policies sold to employers, for the benefit of its employees, implicate the insurer as a public accommodation.

-In fact some courts have already held that Title III applies to insurance policies offered to the employee through the employer.
+In fact, some courts have already held that Title III applies to insurance policies offered to the employee through the employer.
 In Lewis v.
 Aetna Life Ins.
-Co., 982 F.Supp.1158, 1165 (E.D.Va.1997), the district court held that, œ. . .an insurer may not discriminate in the provision of insurance regardless of whether the policy is sold directly to a disabled individual or made available to the individual indirectly via an employer pursuant to a contractual or other relationship.
+Co., 982 F.Supp.1158, 1165 (E.D.Va.1997), the district court held that an insurer may not discriminate in the provision of insurance regardless of whether the policy is sold directly to a disabled individual or made available to the individual indirectly via an employer pursuant to a contractual or other relationship.

 This employer-based distinction offered by many employers is unavailing in light of the language of Title III.
 Specially, Section 12182(b)(1)(A)(I) provides that:

-œ[i]t shall be discriminatory to subject an individual or class of individuals on the basis of a disability or disabilities of such individual or class, directly, or through contractual licensing, or other arrangements, to a denial of the opportunity of the individual or class to participate in or benefit from the goods, services, facilities, privileges, advantages, or accommodations of an entity.
+[i]t shall be discriminatory to subject an individual or class of individuals on the basis of a disability or disabilities of such individual or class, directly, or through contractual licensing, or other arrangements, to a denial of the opportunity of the individual or class to participate in or benefit from the goods, services, facilities, privileges, advantages, or accommodations of an entity.

-The line of cases leading in the opposite direction are Parker v.
+The line of cases leading in the opposite direction is Parker v.
 Metropolitan Life Ins.
 Co., 121 F.3d 1006 (6th Cir.1997)(in banc), cert. denied, 522 U.S. 1084, 118 S.Ct.
 871, 139 L.Ed.2d 768 (1998), and Ford v.
 Schering-Plough Corp., 145 F.3d 601 (3d Cir.1998), cert. denied, 525 U.S. 1093, 119 S.Ct.
 850, 142 L.Ed.2d 704 (1999).

 Client Testimonials